-You might think it would help an overweight puppy to give them an adult food with less calories, but this would not meet their nutritional needs in other areas as the difference between puppy vs dog food is about much more than calories.
+You might think it would help an overweight puppy to give them adult food with fewer calories, but this would not meet their nutritional needs in other areas as the difference between puppy vs dog food is about much more than calories.
 More exercise or less food would better address their weight issue.

 Or your adult or senior dog may be struggling to eat because of a lack of appetite or a health problem and you think, "I'll give them puppy food so they can get more calories in less food."
 Again, this does not meet their dietary needs.